maxbasic94/workout-app/README.md

 Folder with new page place to `src/pages`. \
 Every page contains folder `components` for components necessary to this application page. \
 Every component place in its own folder.
 Styles for this component are also placed there. \
-Components that are used on some page contains in `src/components`.
+Components that are used on few page contains in `src/components`.
 Every component also has its own folder. \
 Helper functions are located in the folder `src/helpers`.

 ```